uNmAnNeR/imaskjs/packages/react-native-imask/README.md

 **Read this before using**

-> I can't say that this plugin is production ready, use it by your own risk.
-Why?
+> I can't say that this plugin is production ready, use it on your own risk.
-> Because React Native Textinput behavior differs from html input, varies by platform and contains several bugs ([1](https://github.com/facebook/react-native/issues/24585), [2](https://github.com/facebook/react-native/issues/23578)), so some things are not possible to implement.
+> React Native Textinput behavior differs from html input, varies by platform and contains several bugs ([1](https://github.com/facebook/react-native/issues/24585), [2](https://github.com/facebook/react-native/issues/23578)), so some things are not possible to implement.
 > Any PRs are welcomed.

 ## Install